 The winter and spring seasons regiment was to nourish my skin.
 This was my beauty regiment for hot, dry, humid and crazy days of summer!
 This helps me prep my skin for fall and skin cell turnover as dermatologists recommend.

-- Notice when your skin and your diet changes.
-Symptoms like dry skin and dehydration are two normal things to be watchful for.
+- Notice when your skin and your diet automatically changes.
+Symptoms like dry skin or dehydration are two normal things to be watchful for.

-- For women who still break out, have a separate emergency system for flareups.
+- For women who still break out have to have a separate emergency system for flareups.

-- Once your skin type is identified decide whether to go for products that give water based or oil based ingredients for each SEASONAL NEEDS.
-For example for the winter/spring I went for oil based ingredients and drank plenty of water.
+- Once your skin type is identified decide whether to go for products that give water based or oil based ingredients.
+For example for the winter and spring I went for oil based ingredients and drank plenty of water.
 This helped repair years of sun damage.
 For summer I went for products that give water based ingredients and selected two products that give oil based ingredients.
 This regiment was helpful for nourishing my skin.

 Levels Of Concentrate (From Low To High):

 - Resurfacing Peels

 Beauty Words You Need to Know Now: